 Joseph Clark is a Mayor-appointed Trustee on the District of Columbia Retirement Board.
-He is the Vice Chair and Secretary of the Board and serves as Chair of the Fiduciary Committee.
-He also serves as a member of the the Investment and Operations Committees.
+He was elected to his first term as Chair of the Board in 2017.
 Mr. Clark previously served as a trustee on the District of Columbia Retirement Board (DCRB) from 2008 to 2012.
 In May 2014, the Mayor re-appointed Mr. Clark to the Board.

 Prior to joining Jones Day, Mr. Clark was an assistant United States attorney for the District of Columbia from 2001 to 2005.
 During this time, he served as lead prosecutor in more than 30 criminal trials, conducted federal and local grand jury investigations, and prosecuted cases involving mail and wire fraud, real estate fraud, theft, and violent crime.
 Mr. Clark has briefed and argued criminal appeals before the District of Columbia Court of Appeals, and during his tenure as an AUSA, he earned a special achievement award and the 2003 U.S. Department of Justice Pride's James R. Douglass Award in recognition of his success in seeking justice for victims of hate crimes.